russellkelly/BGPFlowspecPolicyManager/README.md

 A Python Based application (with Tkinter GUI) for BGP Flowspec Flow programming.

-The manager uses a backend sFlow collector (sFlow-RT) and Exabgp to find DDOS flows, or flows that match configured inspection policy) and then programs the BGP Flowspec routes on the Edge routers.
+The manager uses a backend sFlow collector (sFlow-RT) and Exabgp to find IPv4 and IPv6 DDOS flows, or flows that match configured inspection policy) and then programs the BGP Flowspec routes on the Edge routers.

 Below is a picture of the Flowspec UI